 Pastor, Faith Boards Online, and Church Community says NO HELP to Victim of Domestic Violence

 I think people need to see this so they can understand WHY these women go secular, and WHY they also get killed!
 It’s too ugly for people to deal with.
-It doesn’t happen within the church.
+It doesn’t happen within the church - is what they say.
 I’m not going to say all churches; organizations are like this, because they aren’t all like this.
 There are enough of them, and article after article is thrown into the mix about how women need to learn to submit more.
-It just burns me.
+It just burns me up.

 If a Christian Counselor, Pastors, Christian Mentors and others from the fellowship don’t do much in ways of help in the real world, and if online faith boards continue to shut this issue down.
 Where are these people supposed to go?

 I’m so disgusted.
-YES there is way more to the story, and it’s as plain as the nose on anyone’s face what is happening.
-Don’t go secular – keep it within the Christian fold.
+YES there is way more to the story, but it was as plain as the nose on anyone’s face what is happening.
+Don’t go secular – keep it within the Christian fold - she say to victims.
 Okay.
 We are waiting……..now what?
 Does anyone else see what other options this family has?
 I’m at a lost myself.

 I can’t recommend you go to Crosswalk or Family Life for support in these types of circumstances.
-Please use those avenues for other types of things.
 If your church can’t help please find one that will!
 Don’t turn down secular help in the meanwhile it maybe the only source of support you will get in real time!

 Please pray for this family.